 Listen to constructive criticism but do not underrate yourself.
 You are not useless.

 Everyone who is normal in the world can do something.
 It is not about your government always, it is not about God always, it is not about your friends and relatives, it is about YOU.
-The Bible says as a man thinks, so he is.
+The old say as a man thinks, so he is.

 Remember God told Abraham, ‘Look North, South, East and West.
 As far as your eyes can see, I will give you and your children that land forever!’
 Here God was giving Abraham an open cheque.
 He says you can do anything as long as you believe.
 Only you, can limit yourself.

-So folks, I pray for all of you that God opens your eyes so that you will see limitlessly in 2018.
-I am not wishing you a happy 2018, I am praying for you instead.
+So folks, I pray for all of you that God opens your eyes so that you will see limitlessly in 2020.

 Walk in love, believe and be diligent in all you do.
 Start today, set your goals and move!
 WALK THE TALK!